ualberta-mueller-group/MCGS/docs/development-notes.md

          indicating the (0-indexed) row and column coordinates in the original grid.

-- NOTE: grid hash masks must have the `GRID_HASH_ORIENTATION_0` bit set to 1 (a board must be equivalent to itself), AND the set of masked orientations must be "complete" in that every masked orientation must result in another masked orientation following any of the masked transformations.
+NOTE: grid hash masks must have the `GRID_HASH_ORIENTATION_0` bit set to 1 (a board must be equivalent to itself), AND the set of masked orientations must be "complete" in that every masked orientation must result in another masked orientation after applying any of the masked transformations.
 For example, a mask with only `0` and `90` is illegal, because `90` requires `180` and `270` to be set as well.
 There is currently no assertion to check for the latter of these two conditions.

-Grid games using `grid_hash` should store their grid hash mask globally by initializing it in `init_grid_hash_mask.cpp`.
-This will store it in the game's `type_table_t` struct.
-It can then be accessed by the `grid_hash_mask<Game_T>()` template function.

 ## grid_mask (`grid_mask.h`)
 A `grid_mask` provides a bit mask over grids, and a way to iterate over all such masks for given fixed grid dimensions.

 - Construct a `grid_mask` with a grid hash mask indicating symmetries to prune.
 - The `set_shape()` method must be called with the grid dimensions of the masks you want to generate.
 - A mask is skipped if its `grid_hash` value matches a previously generated mask.
 Use the `reset()` method to forget all previously generated masks.
   - Calling `set_shape(int_pair(3, 3))` and iterating over all 3x3 masks, then
-    attempting the same process without first calling `reset()`, will produce no masks.
+    attempting the same process again without first calling `reset()`, will produce no masks.
 - The `get_mask()` method returns a const reference to the current mask, in a flattened row-major representation.
 - Use `operator bool` to see if the current state is valid, and `operator++` to go to the next mask.
   - All masks with `N` `true` bits are generated before generating all masks